 Technical book Marketing Tools

-If you are not familiar with search engine optimization, aka, SEO, you may find some of the information below challenging.
-However, it is well worth your time to learn some if it because this is how people are going to be able to find your book.
-Unless you already have developed an audience for your book, for example, your hundreds of friends on Facebook, you will have to invest time into learning about tags, key words, analytics, and SEO.
+You may find some of the information below about search engine optimization (SEO) challenging.
+However, it is worth your time to learn.
+Unless you already have developed an network of readers for your book, you will have to learn about tags, keywords, analytics, and SEO.

 Using links to promote your book